 Seven years into entrepreneurship, I have only registered with my home state and that’s the only state that I have clients in.
 It’s important to remember that you may need to register with additional states later.

-An Employer Identification Number (EIN) is the business equivalent of a Social Security Number, so it’s important to obtain an EIN when starting a virtual bookkeeping business.
+An Employer Identification Number (EIN) is the business equivalent of a Social Security Number, so obtaining an EIN when starting a virtual bookkeeping business is super important.

 Depending on your state, you may need a state ID number too.
 Check your state’s website for requirements.